You can be banned (‘disqualified’) from being a company director if you don’t meet your legal responsibilities.

 - the Companies House database of disqualified directors - your details will automatically be removed from the database when your disqualification ends

 - The Insolvency Service’s register of directors they got disqualified in the last 3 months, including details of why you were banned

 You must ask a court for permission if you want to be a company director while you’re disqualified.
 You can get help from a legal adviser.

 There are other restrictions if you’re disqualified.
 For example, you might not be able to:

 - sit on the board of a charity, school or police authority

 - be a pension trustee

-- become a registered social landlord
+- be a registered social landlord

 - sit on a health board or social care body

-- become a solicitor, barrister or accountant
+- be a solicitor, barrister or accountant

 You can be prosecuted and become personally liable for the company’s debts if you carry out company business on the instructions of someone who’s disqualified.